 Homemade lemon curd is one of the best things ever.
 Sure, you can just buy it instead, but it’s so easy and satisfying to make that you really don’t need to.

 I have a detailed tutorial on How to Make Lemon Curd, but it really is very simple.
 You can actually make this with any citrus fruit or berries.
 There are lots of possibilities.
-Key lime curd is some of my favourite.
+Key lime curd is some of my favorite.

 For the buttercream, I chose to pair the cake with a simple, vanilla frosting so that the lemon would stand out (and I had a batch of ermine frosting sitting in my freezer from my post a couple of weeks ago).